daonomic/trezor-wallet-provider/README.md

-# truffle-hdwallet-provider
+# trezor-wallet-provider
-HD Wallet-enabled Web3 provider.
-Use it to sign transactions for addresses derived from a 12-word mnemonic.
+Trezor-enabled Web3 provider.
+Use it to sign transactions with Trezor hardware wallet

 ## Install

 ```
-$ npm install truffle-hdwallet-provider
+$ npm install trezor-wallet-provider
 ```

 ## General Usage